KempnerInstitute/nicewebrl/README.md

-# NiceWebRL

-This is the official repository of [NiceWebRL: a meta-environment for developing Human-like, Human-compatible, and Human-assistive AI](placeholder).
+# NiceWebRL: a Python library for human subject experiments with reinforcement learning environments

 **Table of Contents**